Cosimo I de' Medici, Grand Duke of Tuscany

 Cosimo I de' Medici (June 12, 1519 – April 21, 1574) was Duke of Florence from 1537 to 1574, reigning as the first Grand Duke of Tuscany from 1569.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Cosimo I de' Medici, Grand Duke of Tuscany" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Cosimo I de' Medici, Grand Duke of Tuscany" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools